Catchy title? Check! Personas? Check!

 Keep track of all the available CTAs you have in your system, and make sure you aren't overusing one – you want variety in your content, after all.

-The most obvious information to include in your editorial calendar is the date ... it is a calendar!
+The most obvious information to include in your editorial calendar is the date.
+It is a calendar after all.

 Your editorial calendar dates should be clear on when posts are going to publish so that you can be sure you have a consistent flow of content to publish throughout the week, month, etc.

-If you write your blogs one week and then publish during the next week, make sure you have two columns on your calendar to be clear which dates each of these will be completed.
+If you write your blogs one week and then publish during the next week, make sure you have two columns on your calendar to be clear which dates each of these will be completed by.
 This will help you with deadlines and keeping track of when you are publishing.

 This can also be a handy note to have if your business is considering historical optimization.
 Knowing the original date of publication can help you tell how dated the content is and what might need to be added or adjusted since it was last written.

-6. Create Organization Hacks With Color and Lists
+5. Create Organization Hacks With Color and Lists.

 As you continue to use your editorial calendar, using an organized, color-coded system can be very helpful to know the status of your blogs.